tendai22/dpans94_ja/app.md

 Of course, if the Forth implementor chooses to pass Ctrl-C through to the program, without using it for its  usual interrupt function, then DOS function 7 is appropriate in both cases (and some additional care must be  taken to prevent a typed-ahead Ctrl-C from interrupting the Forth system during output operations).

-A Forth system might also choose a simpler implementation of KEY, without implementing EKEY, as  follows:
+A Forth system might also choose a simpler implementation of KEY, without implementing `EKEY`, as  follows:

     : KEY ( -- char ) DOS-KEY ;
     : KEY? ( -- flag ) DOS-KEY?
 0<> ;

 The disadvantages of the simpler version are:

-a) An application program that uses KEY, expecting to receive only valid characters, might receive a  sequence of bytes (e.g., a zero byte followed by a byte with the same numerical value as the letter “A”)  that appears to contain a valid character, even though the user pressed a key (e.g., function key 4) that  does not correspond to any valid character.
+a) An application program that uses `KEY`, expecting to receive only valid characters, might receive a  sequence of bytes (e.g., a zero byte followed by a byte with the same numerical value as the letter "A")  that appears to contain a valid character, even though the user pressed a key (e.g., function key 4) that  does not correspond to any valid character.

-b) An application program that wishes to handle non-character events will have to execute KEY twice  if it returns zero the first time.
+b) An application program that wishes to handle non-character events will have to execute `KEY` twice  if it returns zero the first time.
 This might appear to be a reasonable and easy thing to do.
-However,  such code is not portable to other systems that do not use a zero byte as an “escape” code.
-Using the  EKEY approach, the algorithm for handling keyboard events can be the same for all systems; the system  dependencies can be reduced to a table or set of constants listing the system-dependent key codes used  to access particular application functions.
-Without EKEY, the algorithm, not just the table, is likely to  be system dependent.
+However,  such code is not portable to other systems that do not use a zero byte as an "escape" code.
+Using the  `EKEY` approach, the algorithm for handling keyboard events can be the same for all systems; the system  dependencies can be reduced to a table or set of constants listing the system-dependent key codes used  to access particular application functions.
+Without `EKEY`, the algorithm, not just the table, is likely to  be system dependent.

-Another approach to EKEY on MS-DOS is to use the BIOS “Read Keyboard Status” function (Interrupt 16h, Function 01h) or the related “Check Keyboard” function (Interrupt 16h, Function 11h).
-The advantage of this function is that it allows the program to distinguish between different keys that correspond to the  same character (e.g. the two “1” keys).
+Another approach to `EKEY` on MS-DOS is to use the BIOS "Read Keyboard Status" function (Interrupt 16h, Function 01h) or the related "Check Keyboard" function (Interrupt 16h, Function 11h).
+The advantage of this function is that it allows the program to distinguish between different keys that correspond to the  same character (e.g. the two "1" keys).
 The disadvantage is that the BIOS keyboard functions read only the  keyboard.
-They cannot be “redirected” to another “standard input” source, as can the DOS STDIN Input  functions.
+They cannot be "redirected" to another "standard input" source, as can the DOS STDIN Input  functions.

 ##### A.10.6.2.1306 EKEY>CHAR

-EKEY>CHAR translates a keyboard event into the corresponding member of the character set, if such a  correspondence exists for that event.
+`EKEY>CHAR` translates a keyboard event into the corresponding member of the character set, if such a  correspondence exists for that event.

 It is possible that several different keyboard events may correspond to the same character, and other  keyboard events may correspond to no character.